Open Access FAQs

 - the introduction of electronic information including the advent of the Internet and the World Wide Web in the early 1990’s;

-- one of the first self-archiving repositories, arXiv starting up in 1991;
+- one of the first self-archiving repositories, arXiv launching in 1991;

 - several journals going “open access” (before the term was coined) in the 1990’s including the Journal of Clinical Investigation in 1996 allowing readers to view online full text articles back to volume 1, 1924;